-My primary research areas are Clinical Machine Learning Models, Radiomics, Clinical Trial Designs with Imaging Biomarkers, Bayesian Inference, and Medical Informatics.
+My primary research areas are Clinical Machine Learning Models, Radiomics, Causal Machine Learning with Real-World Evidence (RWE), Bayesian Inference, and Clinical Informatics.
 My research has been achieved via developing innovative statistical models and machine learning algorithms to solve data science problems in medicine.
-In Cleveland Clinic Respiratory Institute, I led the development of data infrastructures and managed data resources for the lung cancer screening program and intensive critical care.
+In the Cleveland Clinic Integrated Hospital-Care Institute (IHI), I led a team of data scientists and biostatisticians in developing integrated EHR data repositories, conducting multi-modal data analytics, and designing clinical trials for intensive critical care and various respiratory disease programs.
 Our team developed multiple software tools for query interfaces for clinical studies, data management for clinical trials, data integration and mining for multi-site research projects, and online risk prediction software.

 Xiaofeng Wang, Ph.D., is a Full Staff Member in the Department of Quantitative Health Sciences at Cleveland Clinic, and a Professor of Medicine at Cleveland Clinic Lerner College of Medicine of Case Western Reserve University.
 He also holds the joint faculty appointment in the Department of Population and Quantitative Health Sciences at Case Western Reserve School of Medicine.